RafayDev/RafayDev/README.md

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently working on MERN

-🧠 I'm currently learning Django and Azure
+🧠 I'm currently learning Docker and Azure

 👯‍♀️ I'm looking to collaborate on projects.